isaquepinheiro/clibr-dart/README.md

 ## Flags

 ### > --vcl --horse, --guard
-This flag defines new project partner Horse or vcl
+This flag defines new project partner Horse or VCL
 ```
 dmfbr new app my_api --horse
 dmfbr new app my_api --vcl